How to Solve the Biggest Problems in using あえて and わざと.

 Purposely / Intentionally

 When using わざと, it would mean something bad that someone does on purpose.
-For instance わざと水をこぼす (purposely spill water), わざと足を踏む (intentionally step on someone’s toes), わざとやる (do it on purpose) and etc.
+For instance わざと水をこぼす (purposely spill water), わざと足を踏む (intentionally step on someone’s toes), わざとやる (do it on purpose), etc.